elecfreaks/learn-en/microbitOctopus/sensor/octopus_ef04100.md

 ### Result

-Open the serial monitor and you will get the concentration of the CO2 around you after 5 minutes.
+Open the serial monitor and you should get the data of the CO2 concentration 5 minutes later.

 ## FAQ